 Horn-loaded subwoofers produce highly directional sound, meaning they typically sound much better than their counterparts.
 How?

-They focus the sound that could have been spread out in various directions and channel it to the desired direction through a longhorn speaker.
+They focus on the sound that could have been spread out in various directions and channel it to the desired direction through a longhorn speaker.

 This feature refers to electronic circuits that route frequencies below a particular point to the subwoofer.
 It allows the main, center, and surround speakers to produce the rest of the frequencies.
-A typical crossover point is 80Hz-and-100Hz.
+A typical crossover point is 80Hz and 100Hz.